Schizophrenia

 people uneasy.
 The media regularly uses it – inaccurately and

-it's hardly surprising that many people find this diagnosis
+So, it's hardly surprising that many people

-unhelpful.
-It can feel as though someone has judged you to be
+with this diagnosis find it unhelpful.
+It can feel as though

-violent and out of control – when you clearly are not.
+society has judged you to be violent and out of control – when you

 We still use the word 'schizophrenia'